After taking things digital for the past 2 years, the UK’s largest genomics event is back – and back to being in-person!

 - We’ve also got some great panels for you drug hunters: Harnessing the Power of Real-World Evidence in Drug Discovery and Development, featuring Sajan Khosla (Executive Director, Global Head of Real World Evidence, AstraZeneca), Michael Wallington (Director and Global Oncology Real World Evidence Scientist Team Lead, Pfizer) and Alireza Moayyeri (Senior Real World Evidence Expert, UCB).

-- Human genetics and genomics for target discovery and drug discovery with Robert Scott (Senior Director, GSK)and Nikolina Nakic (Head, V2G2F, Computational Biology, GSK), Joanna Howson (VP of Human Genetics, Novo Nordisk) and Claudia Langenberg (Director of Precision Healthcare University Research Institute, QMUL).
+- Human genetics and genomics for target discovery and drug discovery with Robert Scott (Senior Director, GSK), Nikolina Nakic (Head, V2G2F, Computational Biology, GSK), Joanna Howson (VP of Human Genetics, Novo Nordisk) and Claudia Langenberg (Director of Precision Healthcare University Research Institute, QMUL).

-- And Omics, Big Data & Drug Discovery with Gitte Neubauer (VP, Omics Technologies & Head of CellZome, GSK), Justin Johnson (Executive Director, AstraZeneca), Tony Ng (Head of School, School of Cancer and Pharmaceutical Sciences, King’s College London, and VP Digital Biological Twin Unit, GSK) and Patrick Schwab (Director, Artificial Intelligence & Machine Learning, GSK).
+- And you can hear about Omics, Big Data & Drug Discovery with Gitte Neubauer (VP, Omics Technologies & Head of CellZome, GSK), Justin Johnson (Executive Director, AstraZeneca), Tony Ng (Head of School, School of Cancer and Pharmaceutical Sciences, King’s College London, and VP Digital Biological Twin Unit, GSK) and Patrick Schwab (Director, Artificial Intelligence & Machine Learning, GSK).

 - Trevor Howe (Head of Translational Genomics, Johnson&Johnson) will discuss the synthesis of genomic data for drug discovery and development.

 - Joerg Degen (Global Head, Early Development Informatics, Roche) will tell us about the application of AI/ML to gain insights from imaging data and clinical outcomes